Verb–object–subject word order: Relative clause

 In object-gapped RCs, the object is placed before the relative clause in English.

 Example of subject-gapped RC in Cantonese:

 A subject-gapped RC behaves differently in Cantonese from English by being after the head noun (prenominal RC), which always yields a VOS order.
 It is extremely rare for SVO languages to adopt a prenominal RC structure.
-In a sample of 756 languages, only 5 languages have that VOS combinationless than 0.01%), one of which is Cantonese.
+In a sample of 756 languages, only 5 languages have that VOS combination (less than 0.01%), one of which is Cantonese.

 Casual speech

 In casual speech, Cantonese-speakers often produce a VOS sentence in answering a question.

 Example

-Here is a typical response for a question such as "你食左飯未呀?", which translates to "did you eat yet?" in English.
+Here is a typical response for a question such as "你食咗飯未呀?", which translates to "did you eat yet?" in English.

 Ch'ol

 Ch'ol is another ergative Mayan language that is one of the Ch'olan-Tseltalan and has VOS as its basic word order.
 Subjects, objects, and possessors (nominal arguments) may be omitted.

 Clemens and Coon propose that the language has three paths that motivate three types of VOS clauses: